rjray/emacs-config/README.md

 The directory <kbd>.emacs.d/my-code</kbd> contains code that I've written and/or cribbed from other sources.

-### The `.emacs` File
+### The <kbd>.emacs</kbd> File

-Lastly, the file `.emacs` file is here at the top level.
+Lastly, the file <kbd>.emacs</kbd> file is here at the top level.
 I am trying to keep this file relatively clean, but there is still a lot of clean-up to do.